Hallo Spaceboy: Pet Shop Boys remix

+It was re-released on Record Store Day 2026 on neon pink 12" vinyl to celebrate the remix's 20th anniversary.
+This re-release caused the song to enter the Vinyl Singles Chart at number 4.

 Critical reception

 Both versions of "Hallo Spaceboy" have received positive reviews from music critics and biographers.
 Discussing the original, the biographer Marc Spitz called it Bowie's "most convincing rocker" since "Rebel Rebel", and David Buckley said the track is "quite daring, with a hard, industrial menace and a great use of dynamics".
 Some have recognised the original as a highlight of the Outside album.
 AllMusic's Christian Huey said that the song was "the most successful spin since [1980's] Scary Monsters (and Super Creeps) on [Bowie's] recurring 'urban nightmare' motif."
 Alexis Petridis of The Guardian called the original "pummelling, chaotic and hypnotic".
 Paul Lester from Melody Maker said, "'Hallo Spaceboy', drenched in the theatrical mockneyisms that begat Damon Albarn and Brett Anderson, is trip hoppy (dub it up, Portishead!)"
 Roger Morton from NME declared it as "a viscerally thrilling glassed-guitar'n'driller rhythm rocker".
-Gareth Grundy from Select wrote, "'Hello Spaceboys sci-fi pop is a new, quasi-industrial 'Space Oddity'".
+Gareth Grundy from Select called the song a "new, quasi-industrial 'Space Oddity.

 Reviewing the Pet Shop Boys remix, Simon Price from Melody Maker said that "this sounds like the Pet Shop Boys without anything you could call a chorus.
 The bit where Bowie's gin-and-lemon voice mixes with Neil Tennant's Amaretto Disaronno on the line Do you like girls or boys?
 It's confusing these days... is one to hoist aloft around the room on a red velvet cushion, though."
 A reviewer from Music Week rated the song four out of five, writing that the song "has been transformed into a hi-NRG anthem with chart appeal to the max".
 The Observers Neil Spencer similarly called the remix an "edgy, hi-energy affair" with which "the presence of Neil Tennant's solemn whine should assure Beckenham Dave of that elusive hit."
 Mojo magazine's Mark Paytress opined that adding Pet Shop Boys was a "masterstroke".
 Huey called the remix a success, with "less uncompromising" drama and "less disturbing" results.

 "Hallo Spaceboy" has appeared on lists ranking Bowie's best songs by The Guardian (number 40) and Mojo (number 70).
 In 2016, Ultimate Classic Rock placed the single at number 79 (out of 119) in a list ranking every Bowie single from worst to best.